mozilla/webmaker-addons/README.md

 ## Firefox Add-on

-An experimental Firefox addon that embeds this tool in a sidebar is located in the `addon` directory.
+An experimental [Firefox add-on][] that embeds this tool in a sidebar is located in the `addon` directory.

-To use it, install the [Add-on SDK][], activate it, and run the following from the root directory of this repository:
+To develop on it, install the [Add-on SDK][], activate it, and run the following from the root directory of this repository:

 ```
 export WEBMAKER_ADDON_IFRAME_URL=http://localhost:8080/